vnchlsn/OsmoFold/docs/usage.rst

 Explanation of Parameters

-- **`folder`**: Path to the folder containing the pdbs you with to test.
+- **`folder`**: Path to the folder containing the pdbs you wish to test.
 As before, each should be in the .pdb format (not .cif) and contain monomeric proteins with no non-protein atoms.
 - **`osmolytes`**: List of osmolytes (e.g., "trehalose", "tmao", "betaine") to simulate their effects on protein folding.
 - **`save_csv`**: Dictates whether to save the results to the local directory as a csv.
 Default is `True`.
 - **`num_workers`**: The number of CPU cores that will be dedicated to running predictions.
 A safe bet for modern computers is 8.
 Default is `1`.